Carbon vs Ceramic Infrared Sauna Heaters

 Health benefits are a big deal when you're sauna shopping.
 Carbon heaters are kind of like a deep tissue massage – they get right in there and can help with blood flow and getting rid of toxins.
 Ceramic heaters are more like a hot compress on sore muscles, really good for easing chronic pain, like, for instance, neck pain

-Depending on what you need – whether it's chilling out or pain relief – each heater has its own special perks.
+Depending on what you need – whether it's chilling out or pain relief – each type and heater has its own special perks.

 Environmental Impact and Safety